pennyl67/openminted-guidelines/resourcedocumentationinfo.md

 Use documentationDescription to fill in any kind of documentation relating to a resoure; it can be a bibliographic record \(preferrably in the form of a bibtex record\), a URL for online help, for training material etc.

-Use documentationType to indicate the type of documentation \(e.g. publication, publication for citation, online help, etc.\)
+Use documentationType to indicate the type of documentation \(e.g. publication, publication for citation, online help, etc.\).

+Use publicationIdentifiers \(e.g. DOI, PCM\) etc. for published articles.

 #####